Venezuela's top court backs Maduro's disputed election win – DW – 08/23/2024

 What is the controversy?

-Maduro, who was seeking a third term six-year term, claims he has defeatedopposition leader Edmundo Gonzalez Urrutia by more than 1 million votes.
+Maduro, who was seeking a third term of six years, claims he has defeated opposition leader Edmundo Gonzalez Urrutia by more than 1 million votes.
 But the main opposition has accused Maduro of vote rigging.

 Gonzalez Urrutia uploaded an image to social media saying "void" after the court announced its ruling.